-The Institute for Art and Environment (ARTENVI) was founded by myself — Emma Arnold — in 2009 and is a broad platform for my diverse projects, all of which touch on intersections of art and environment.
+My name is Emma Arnold and I founded The Institute for Art and Environment (ARTENVI) in 2009 as a broad platform for my diverse projects, all of which touch on intersections of art and environment.

 I am an artist and cultural geographer, originally from Montréal, Canada and currently living in Oslo, Norway.
 I have a diverse academic background, on a spectrum from the natural sciences to the humanities.
 I am currently finishing my PhD in the Department of Sociology and Human Geography at the University of Oslo.